larbish/YAPCI-RAMOS/content/projects/identity.md

   :::project-credits
   #credits
     ::::project-credit-item
-    Installation comprising a horn, five pipes, a Polaroid EE44 camera, a 120 x 150 cm lenticular print, texts by Yapci Ramos and by Cayaya Ramos, a mural photograph, two window frames taken from Pensión Ramos.Year: 2015-2018Location: Tenerife (Spain)
+    Installation comprising a horn, five pipes, a Polaroid EE44 camera, a 120 x 150 cm lenticular print, texts by Yapci Ramos and by Cayaya Ramos, a mural photograph, two window frames taken from Pensión Ramos.
     ::::

     ::::project-credit-item